Charulgithub/Charulgithub/README.md

 🌱 I bring good <b>problem-solving skills</b>, a <b>proactive</b> and <b>eager-to-learn attitude</b>, and a <b>passion for technology</b> and <b>software development</b>.

-🤝 Currently seeking opportunities in <b>SDE</b> or <b>Full Stack Development</b> to tackle real-world problems and collaborate with like-minded professionals.
+🤝 Currently seeking opportunities in <b>SDE</b> and <b>Full Stack Development</b> to tackle real-world problems and collaborate with like-minded professionals.

 📫 How to reach me - https://www.linkedin.com/in/charulshaharey/